 Some of these Vespas have more than twenty tires attached to DIY cheap steel frames.
 Some are adorned with buffalo skeleton, bamboos, garbage, or anything the owners could scrape along the road.
 It seems that the builders wild creativity has no limit and the classic Vespas are merely just a starting point.
 Its uniqueness, which represents freedom of expression, attracts metalheads, punks, and rastafarians as its die-hard fans.

 This project was made possible through the support of the Goethe-Institut, Ostkreuz Agentur der Fotografen and OBSCURA Festival through the Southeast Asian Photographers' Masterclass 2017.
-An exhibition was held in Penang last August coincided with 'We Will Have Been Young' book launch, designed and published by Dienacht Magazine (book is available for purchase online).
-See the book preview via the video below.
+The dedicated book ‘Rebel Riders’ is scheduled to be published by early November 2018 designed by Calin Kruse and published by Dienacht Magazine.